beenotung/bpe-tokenizer/README.md

   /* internal methods */

   /**
-   * @description encode to internal representation.
+   * @description encode to binary string.
    * Used by:
    *   - `restoreToCorpus()`
    *   - `encodeToTokens()`